dragon2snow/NestopiaPlus/readme.txt

 Supported File Types
 -----------------------------------------------------------------------------

 NES  - NES Rom Image.
 Since this fileformat is somewhat lacking in cartridge
        info plus many file headers floating around on the net are broken for some reason or another (think dudes with disks) Nestopia uses the Nestoy rom database internally and will try to identify and repair them temporarly in memory using some CRC32 magic.

+UNIF - NES Rom Image.
+If Nestopia can't recognize the specified board name you
+       have the option to select the corresponding mapper the cartridge should use.
+IPS patching is not supported for this format.

 NSF  - Nes Sound File.
 Scroll down for info on supported sound chips.

 FDS  - Famicom Disk System.
 Bios rom file required which can be both in iNES
        or raw format.
 Nestopia tries to locate it by searching for "disksys.rom".
        If it can't find it you can manually select the proper file in the FDS options in the menu.
 There's also an option available which lets you protect the disk files from being written back to.

 SAV  - Battery-ram data separated from the rom files.
 If the cartridge has it
        Nestopia automatically searches for a valid save file with the same name as the rom image file to use during load.
 Just like the FDS files these can also be write protected.

 IPS  - Patch file.
 Patching of NES and FDS files can be applied both manually
        and automatically.
 If you select "Auto Apply" in the path configuration dialog Nestopia will search for an IPS file with the same name as the image file during load and patch it on-the-fly.
 Keep in mind that the only files which will be permanently changed (if you've told Nestopia to do so) are those of the FDS format since they are.. well, disks, and gets written to all the time.

 ZIP  - If Nestopia finds more than one valid file in the archive you may choose
        which one you want to open.
 ZIP files can't be written back to though, instead you'll be prompted if you want to save any changed data outside the archive.

 NST  - Nestopia Save State File.

 NSV  - Nestopia Movie File.

 -----------------------------------------------------------------------------
 Fully or Partially Supported Mappers